jart/blink/README.md

   be an absolute path.
 If logging to standard error is desired, use the `blink -e` flag.

-- `BLINK_OVERLAYS` specifies root one or more directories to use as the root filesystem.
+- `BLINK_OVERLAYS` specifies one or more directories to use as the root filesystem.
 Similar to `$PATH` this is a colon delimited list of pathnames.
 If relative paths are specified, they'll be resolved to an absolute path at startup time.
 Overlays only apply to IO system calls that specify an absolute path.
 The empty string overlay means use the